PMI (Product Manufacturing Information)|

 3rd Party Translators

 There are 3rd party programs that will read the native PMI files, but they have to keep up to date with the different versions of the 5 popular CAD systems.
 So these can not be the standard.
 Also they do not meet the original "native" model requirements.
 Many suppliers are using the files without the validation process.
 Many first tier suppliers use second and ever third tier suppliers.
 Many use independent CNC programmers.
 One associate called and ask it I could read PMI.
-This was before ZW3D could read PMI and he ended up buying Tetra 4D for $700.00.
+This was before ZW3D could read PMI and he ended up buying one of the popular translators, of course, violating Boeing's rules.
 Remember any translator is only a snapshot in time, only good until the next CAD version is released.

 There you go, the PMI in a native CAD files causes too many problems for it to be a standard.
 Now, I am sure many are happy not to have a standard.
 But not having a standard is costing the industry a fortune.